Harold Castro Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.11 team ERA ranks 13th across all league pitching staffs.
+- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.09).

-- The Giants allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Giants give up the seventh-fewest home runs in baseball (157 total, 1.1 per game).

-- Webb will aim for his 10th win when he makes the start for the Giants, his 30th of the season.
-He is 9-12 with a 3.66 ERA and 173 strikeouts in 187 2/3 innings pitched.
+- Winn (0-2) gets the start for the Giants, his third of the season.

-- In his last time out on Monday, the right-hander tossed 6 2/3 innings against the Chicago Cubs, giving up three earned runs while surrendering five hits.
+- In his most recent time out -- out of the bullpen on Sunday -- the right-hander tossed five scoreless innings against the San Diego Padres while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.